ilSommo/spotify-audio-features/report.md

 ### Inferences

 In this work, three different kinds of inference are tested and compared.
-The code used for each inference method can be found in the `functions.py` file.
+The code used for each inference method and the corresponding documentation can be found in the `functions.py` file.

-The first method is exact inference, using in particular the variable elimination method, which consists in "do[ing] the calculation once and sav[ing] the results for later use" [4].
+The first method is exact inference, spceifically the variable elimination implementation, which consists in "do[ing] the calculation once and sav[ing] the results for later use" [4].

 The second method is the rejection sampling method, an approximate inference algorithm which "generates samples from the prior distribution specified by the network" [4] and "rejects all those that do not match the evidence" [4].

 The last algorithm is another approximate inference method, likelihood weighted sampling.
 This algortithm "avoids the inefficiency of rejection sampling by generating only events that are consistent with the evidence" [4].

-The CPDs of P(Valence|Chart=1) computed using the three methods are shown in the following table.
+The CPDs for P(Valence|Chart=1) computed using the three methods are shown in the following table.

 |            | Exact | Rejection | Weighted |
 | ---------- | ----- | --------- | -------- |